Tree Cutting 101: Ways to Know When to Cut Down a Tree

-Tree removal can be a complicated and potentially hazardous task.
-If a tree has died or ill-healthed, or is at risk from falling down, then it may need to be removed in order to protect the property and to make sure that the tree is safe.
-But how do you tell if a tree needs to be removed?
-This article will walk you through the signs to watch out for and help you decide when it’s time to call in the experts.
+Tree removal is a complex and potentially hazardous task.
+If a tree is dead or diseased or is at risk of falling, it could have to be removed in order in order to protect the property and to make sure that the tree is safe.
+But how do you tell whether a tree should be removed?
+This article will take you through the warning signs to be looking to and assist you decide when it’s time to call in the professionals.

-One of the evident signs that a plant needs to be removed is if it is dying or dead.
-Dead trees are without leaves and could have a lifeless appearance.
-If a tree has no leaves or any signs of growth, it’s likely dead.
-The bark of a dead tree might be dry, cracked or peeling.
+One of the most obvious signs that a tree needs to be removed is if it is dead or dying.
+Dead trees are without leaves and can have a lifeless appearance.
+If a tree has no leaves or signs of growth, it’s probably dead.
+In addition, the bark of dead trees might be dry, cracked, or peeling.

-Trees with diseases can pose a threat to the other plants and trees within the vicinity.
-The most common signs of disease for trees include the appearance of yellowing leaves, wilted branches, and the growth of mushrooms at the base or the trunk.
-If you think your tree might be suffering from disease it is important to have it examined by a certified arborist.
+The trees that are sick can pose a threat to other trees and plants within the vicinity.
+The most common signs of disease in trees include yellowing leaves, wilted branches, and the growth of mushrooms at the bottom or the trunk.
+If you think your tree might be suffering from disease, it’s important to get it checked by an arborist who is a professional.

 Leaning Trees

-Trees that lean to one side can be an indication it is a sign that the roots are failing and the tree may be in danger of falling.
-To determine if a leaning tree is a danger, look for cracks or broken areas in the trunk and look into the soil around the base of the tree.
+Trees that are leaning to one side can be an indication of a failing root structure, and the tree may be in danger of falling.
+To determine if a leaning tree could be a threat, check for cracks or breaks within the trunk and look into the soil at the base of the tree.
 If you see any of these indicators it is recommended to have the tree evaluated by an arborist.

 Overhanging Branches

-Trees with overhanging branches located close to power lines or structures can be a danger to the safety of your property and personal safety.
-If you are concerned about overhanging branches, it’s best to get the tree assessed by an arborist to determine if removal or trimming is necessary.
+The branches of overhanging trees located close to power lines or structures can be a danger to safety and property.
+If you are concerned about branches hanging overhanging, it’s best to have the tree evaluated by an arborist to determine whether removal or pruning is needed.

 FAQs